Cal Poly Mustangs: Baseball

 The Cal Poly Mustangs baseball program first fielded a team in 1948.

 Men's basketball

-The Cal Poly Mustangs men's basketball team's first season was 1907 and its first season as a four-year institution was in 1941-42.
+The Cal Poly Mustangs men's basketball team's first season was 1907 and its first season as a four-year institution was in 1941–42.
 The team had its most successful year in 2014, when the team won the Big West Tournament, clinching its first NCAA basketball tournament bid in school history at the Division I level.

 Women's basketball

 The Cal Poly Mustangs women's basketball team's first season was the 1974–75 season.

 Women's beach volleyball

 Cal Poly beach volleyball was founded in July 2013.
-It became the university's 21st NCAA sport.
 In February 2016, Cal Poly hired Todd Rogers, a 2008 Olympic gold medalist in the sport, as its new head coach.

-The Mustangs had arguably their most successful season in the spring of 2019, winning the Big West Conference Championship over Hawai'i, 3-2 in Malibu, California.
-Following the title, Cal Poly advanced to the eight-team NCAA Beach Volleyball Championship, losing to Florida State in the opening match before dropping a rematch against Hawai'i on ESPN.
-Cal Poly also qualified for the NCAA tournament in 2021 and 2022.

 Men's and women's cross country

 In 2019, coach Mark Conover and his men's squad collected their fourth straight Big West Conference title and the men's team's 17th crown in a 22-year span.
 Their last national placing as a team was in 2011, when they finished 28th at the National Cross Country Championships.
 In 2018, the women's program, coached by Priscilla Bayley, captured its third Big West Conference crown in a four-year stretch.

 The men's cross country team has appeared in the NCAA Division I Championships as a full squad seven times, with their highest finish being 10th place in the 2004–05 school year.
 The Cal Poly women's cross country team hasn't made the NCAA Division I Championships as a full team, but in 2018 advanced both Miranda Daschian and Katie Izzo as individuals to the NCAA National Cross Country Championships in Madison, Wisconsin.
 Peyton Bilo was the program's most recent All-American, taking 23rd place at the 2016 national championships as a sophomore.
 Conover, the 1988 U.S. Olympic Marathon Trials champion, passed in April 2022 following a battle with cancer.

 On June 20, 2022, Ryan Vanhoy, previously coaching at Ole Miss, was appointed to lead Cal Poly's program as track and field and cross country director.